industrial-edge/jenkins-cicd/pipeline/README.md

 An example on how to setup Webhook relay to connect GitHub with local Jenkins can be found [here](https://webhookrelay.com/blog/2017/11/23/github-jenkins-guide/).

-To setub GitHub Webhook with Webhook relay, follow these steps:
+To setup GitHub Webhook with Webhook relay, follow these steps:

 1) Get The Webhook relay agent by running these commands